OmarMiniesy/Notes/AWS Cloud/Elastic Block Storage (EBS).md

 ### General Notes

+Ideal for applications that have intensive data transactions.
+- Faster than [[Simple Storage Service (S3)]], but requires manual configuration.

-1. Storage solution for [[Elastic Cloud Compute (EC2)]] instances.
+It is a storage solution for [[Elastic Cloud Compute (EC2)]] instances.
-2. Physical hard drive attached to increase storage
+- Physical hard drive attached to increase storage

 ____
 ### Volume Types

 ![volume types](./Pictures/ebsstorage.png)

+---